 And in one quivering wave of liquid harmony, So long as heaven's lyres respond to poetry, Our souls in one on love's poised wing shall soar Through opening skies, and skies we've swept before-One life forevermore.

 Baltimore, August, 1866.

 When we hear the song of the soaring lark we may be sure the entire atmosphere between us and the bird is filled with pulses, or undulations, or waves, as they are often called, produced by the little songster's organ of voice.
-This organ is a vibrating instrument, resembling in principle the reed of a clarionet, Let us suppose that we hear the song of a lark elevated to a height of five hundred feet in the air.
+This organ is a vibrating instrument, resembling in principle the reed of a clarionet.
+Let us suppose that we hear the song of a lark elevated to a height of five hundred feet in the air.
 Before this is possible the bird must have agitated a sphere of air one thousand feet in diameter-that is to say, it must have communicated to seventeen thousand, eight hundred and eighty-eight tous of air, a motion sufficiently intense to be appreciated by our organs of hearing.

-Ruskin says, with his old pungency, in one of his new essays : "You women of Eugland are all now shricking with one voice-you and your clergymen together-because you hear of the Bible's being attacked.
+Ruskin says, with his old pungency, in one of his new essays: "You women of England are all now shricking with one voice-you and your clergymen together-because you hear of the Bible's being attacked.
 If you choose to obey your Bibles, you will never care who attacks them.
-It is just because you never fulfil a single, downright precept of the book that you are so careful of its credit.
-The Bible tells you to dress plainly, and you are mad le Bible tells you to have pity on the for finery . much as what the Bible word justice means."
+It is just because you never fulfil a single, downright predept of the book that you are so careful of its credit.
+The Bible tells you to dress plainly, and you are mad for tinery: poor, and you crush them under your carriage wheels; the Bible tells you to do judgment and justice, and you do not know nor care to know so much as what the Bible word justice means."